alumik/alumik/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlumiK&hide=Jupyter%20Notebook&layout=compact)
 <img width="140" align="right" src="https://www.svgrepo.com/show/235199/chip-ai.svg" />

 I am Zhong Zhenyu.
 I consider myself as a smart worker and determined team player.
-I am an experienced developer skilled in C++, Java, Python, Full Stack Development, High Performace Computing, Machine learning and its frameworks.
+I am an experienced researcher and developer skilled in **machine learning**, **AIOps**, **high performance computing**, **full stack development** and their frameworks.

 ### 🌱 What do I do?

-✔️ I have a Bachelor of Software Engineering focused in machine learning and high performance computing from Nankai University, Tianjin, China.
+✔️ I graduated from Nankai University, Tianjin, China, with a master's degree in Software Engineering.

-✔️ I'm a fast learner looking for interesting research opportunities in machine learning and high performance computing.
+✔️ I'm a fast learner looking for interesting research opportunities.
 I am waiting for a chance to build up my skills.

 ✔️ My activities are much beyond my stream of education.
 I am involved in a lot of organizational works in college related to clubs, fests and workshops and helped in building many communities from scratch.
 Apart from this, I am a keen observer and always inquisitive to learn new things.
 I fit beautifully to the environment and add to the diversity of the team.